harshi1707/Cricklytics-IPL-Winner-Predictor/README.md

 ## About This Project
-The "IPL Win Predictor" leverages logistic regression to provide insights into the probability of a team winning an IPL match.
+The "IPL Win Predictor" XGBoost with hyperparameters to provide insights into the probability of a team winning an IPL match.
 This model analyzes various match features, team performance, and player statistics to offer real-time predictions.

 ### Features